The Social Expert is the most likely one on this list to exploit their social skills for their own purpose but also to support the team's purpose.

 "We trust Nate to run the con.
 We trust you to keep us safe."

 Carl is the liason of Special Unit 2 to the link underworld.
 He's not personable or friendly to say the least but he does have useful connections and considering other links want nothing to do with SU 2 he's a step up.

-The core cast of *Bones are four "Squints" and a smooth talking FBI agent.
+The core cast of Bones is four "Squints" and a smooth talking FBI agent.
 While the former collects and anaylzes evidence in private the latter's gathering information from people related to the Crime of the Week and interogating suspects.

-On Person of Interest Finch lacking martial arts or gun play skills frequently serves to socialize with whatever person he and Reese have to protect that episode.
+On Person of Interest Finch, lacking martial arts or gun play skills, frequently serves to socialize with whatever person he and Reese have to protect that episode.

 In Dungeons & Dragons, (and by extension, all other RPGs) this character role is known as The Face.
 Also called "the party face".
 This is the character that handles the public relations for the party.
 They have skills in Diplomacy and/or Bluff, and only rarely in Sense Motive/Insight.
 Traditionally, bards, rogues, or paladins fit well in this role.

-Any character with a high Charisma and Social Skills like Etiquette, Interrogation, Leadership and Negotiation.
+Shadowrun: Any character with a high Charisma and Social Skills like Etiquette, Interrogation, Leadership and Negotiation.

 Earthdawn.
 Having a high Charisma is essential for each of the following.

 The Troubador Discipline was good for this, with Talents like First Impression, Lasting Impression and Haggle.